-- Insufficient evidence of work-related injury: Even if your employer does not dispute your claim, your injuries must meet the guidelines of the workers’ compensation bureau to be covered.
+- Insufficient evidence of work-related injury: Even if your employer does not dispute your claim, your injuries must meet the requirements of the workers’ compensation law to be covered.

-- Noncompensable injury: The specific type of injury must be covered under the state’s workers’ compensation guidelines.
-The state can still deny a claim for noncovered injuries, even if they occurred at work.
+- Non-compensable injury: The specific type of injury must be covered under Georgia’s workers’ compensation guidelines.
+The workers’ compensation insurance company can still deny a claim for noncovered injuries, even if they occurred at work.

 If your workers’ compensation claim has been denied, you have the right to file an appeal with the workers’ compensation board in Georgia.
 The appeals process can be lengthy and complicated.